compulim/react-chain-of-responsibility/README.md

 To type a component which expects no props to be passed, use `ComponentType<{ children?: undefined }>`.

 In TypeScript, `{}` literally means any objects.
-If your component is of type `ComponentType<{}>`, it means [anything can be passed as props](https://www.typescriptlang.org/play?#code/C4TwDgpgBACgTgezAZygXigbwL4G4BQ+AxggHbLBRiIoBcsNqGmUyCAthMABYCWpAc3oByCABtkEYVDz4gA).
+Components of type `ComponentType<{}>` means [anything can be passed as props](https://www.typescriptlang.org/play?#code/C4TwDgpgBACgTgezAZygXigbwL4G4BQ+AxggHbLBRiIoBcsNqGmUyCAthMABYCWpAc3oByCABtkEYVDz4gA).

 Although `Record<any, never>` means empty object, it is not extensible.
 Thus, [`Record<any, never> & { className: string }` means `Record<any, never>`](https://www.typescriptlang.org/play?#code/C4TwDgpgBACgTgezAZygXigJQgYwXAEwB4BDAOxABooyIA3COAPgG4AoUSKAZQFcAjeElQYhKKADIoAbyg4ANiWTIAciQC2EAFxRkwOAEsyAcygBfdmzxk9UMIhQ6+ghyJlzFytZp0BydSRGvubsQA).

-We believe the best way to say a component which does not allow any props, is `ComponentType<{ children?: undefined }>`.
+We believe the best way to type a component which does not allow any props, is `ComponentType<{ children?: undefined }>`.

 ## Inspirations